 Breaking the Cycle: Malnutrition’s Toll on Women and Girls highlights the disproportionate impact malnutrition has on girls’ lives, education, future earnings, and likelihood to experience violence and stress.
 The report found that over the next four years, more than 3 million girls are unlikely to make it to their fifth birthday due to vitamin A deficiency or low birthweight.
 The report also highlights the devastating effects of malnutrition on girls who do survive, including losses to education and opportunity.
 For example, without the effects of stunting and anemia, nearly 16 million more girls would complete secondary school every year.

-“All over the world, women and girls are bearing the brunt of hunger and food insecurity,” explained Margaret Schuler, World Vision senior vice president and chief impact officer.
-“When food is scarce, they’re often the last in their families to eat, leaving them malnourished.
-And when their health, school or job performance is impacted by malnutrition, they’re more likely to not complete school, earn less, marry earlier, and have more children sooner.”
+“All over the world, women and girls are bearing the brunt of hunger and food insecurity,” explained Margaret Schuler, World Vision’s Chief Impact Officer.
+“When food is scarce, they are often the last in their families to eat.
+This leaves them malnourished, and has a significant impact on their health, school or job performance.
+They are more likely not to complete school, earn less, marry earlier, and have more children sooner.”

 Today, more than 1 billion adolescent girls and women suffer from different forms of malnutrition, according to UNICEF.
 And women and girls make up 60% of the world’s chronically malnourished and suffer most due to economic-, weather-, and conflict-related shocks.